fullonrager/rte-L3/README.md

 5. Paste the outputted .crx file in the rte-L3 folder and rename it to "decryptor.crx".

 # How to use
+To download one video:

 `python rtel3.py "URL"`

+To download multiple videos in one command:

+`python rtel3.py "URL1" "URL2" "URL3"`

 # Disclaimer
 This is for educational purposes only.
 According to RTÉ's terms of service, "You may not broadcast, copy, download, frame, reproduce, republish, post, transmit, merge, edit, adapt, resell, re-use, produce summaries or otherwise use RTÉ.ie and/or its content in any way **except for your own personal, non-commercial, non- business use**."
 Use at your own risk.